wramsdell/TriantaduoWS2811/README.md

 And with the shift registers attached:
 ![Clock and data waveforms with external shift register attached, DSE=1](Docs/Shift_Register_DSE_1.png)
-![Clock and data waveforms with external shift register attached, DSE=6](Docs/Shift_Register_DSE_6.png)
+![Clock and data waveforms with external shift register attached, DSE=6](Docs/Shift_Register_DSE_6.png) I should also point out that I'm not exactly using great 'scope hygiene here, so the actual waveforms are probably better than they look here.
+I'm using the alligator clip grounds, which are a major no-no when you want to examine nanosecond rise times.
+Look, man, the LEDs flash when they're supposed to and don't when they aren't, so I'mma call it good for now.